BiNet USA: Claims of copyright of bisexual pride flag

 On April 28, 2020, BiNet USA president Faith Cheltenham claimed via the organization's Twitter account that they own sole copyright to the bisexual pride flag, stating that they would be restricting the flag's use without direct authorization.
 The tweets subsequently received many critical responses, including questioning the validity of a copyright claim, as previous documentation had established the flag as being within the public domain.
+The flag had been designed in 1998 by Michael Page in the course of volunteer work for BiNet USA.
 Their original Twitter account was deactivated on April 29, 2020, and a new account was made and pointed to by Cheltenham.

 On April 29, 2020, Dr. Lauren Beach gave a statement on her Twitter in which she stated that, as a board member, she was not consulted about BiNet USA's decision and that she does not agree with it.
 A day later, she confirmed that the board had an emergency meeting on April 30, 2020, and that a statement is to be released soon.
 On May 1, Faith Cheltenham released a statement prepared by the BiNet USA's board onto the official blog page, as well as tweeting it from the, now reactivated, official Twitter account.
 Also on May 1, Beach stated she had resigned from the board.
 Two days later, Cheltenham posted a statement that she had asked Juba Kalamka to be president of BiNet and that he would do so as of January 21, 2021.
 The same day, BiNet USA posted a statement that began "As of May 2020, BiNet USA CEASES AND DESISTS OF ALL USE OF THE BISEXUAL PRIDE FLAG".

 On May 25, 2020, BiNet USA's Twitter reversed its position, stating "We strongly reject and refute any assertion that BiNet USA claimed, or ever claimed the bisexual pride flag."

 In November 2020, Cheltenham announced that she would retain control of the organization and identified as a conservative.
 She stated that she "and all bi content" would no longer be on mainstream social media.